peakmoney/yodel/README.md

 ```

 ## Getting Started
-Yodel is meant to run as an independent Node service on Node 0.10.x and above.
+Yodel is meant to run as an independent Node service on Node 0.10.x and up to Node 4.x.
 It
 requires connections to Redis and MySQL servers.